 Steps 2-4 of the above algorithm are generally repeated until all contact constraints are satisfied to a user-specified tolerance or little change in the solution vector from augmentation to augmentation is noted.

-Automatic penalty calculation
+Automatic Penalty Calculation

 The determination of the penalty factor can be a difficult task, since a good value may depend on both material parameters and geometrical factors.
 In FEBio the value of this penalty factor can be determined automatically.
 In this case FEBio will calculate a penalty factor for each facet using the following formula.